A guide by Acely

 Convert a score (official 2018 concordance)

-Concordance reflects equivalent percentile ranks across test takers, not a direct conversion.
-For section-level concordance, see the College Board and ACT websites.
+Concordance reflects equivalent percentile ranks across test-takers, not a direct conversion.
+For section-level comparisons (including SAT Math vs ACT Math, or SAT Evidence-Based Reading vs ACT English), section scores concordance is available on the College Board and ACT websites.

 ACT vs SAT conversion table